 In March, he predicted the business would turnaround by 2021.
-Last year the unit posted a loss of PHP3 billion, up from PHP1.2 billion in 2017.
+The unit posted a loss of PHP3 billion in 2018, up from PHP1.2 billion in 2017.

-Pangilinan forecasts Voyager to break even, cash-wise by 2023, “so by 2024 we would see the light of day”, BusinessWorld reported.
+Pangilinan forecast Voyager Innovations to break even, cash-wise by 2023, “so by 2024 we would see the light of day”, BusinessWorld reported.

-PLDT’s digital payments unit PayMaya, which is Voyager’s core business, posted strong year-on-year growth in the first nine months of the year.
+PLDT’s digital payments unit PayMaya, which is Voyager Innovations’ core business, posted strong year-on-year growth in the first nine months of the year.

-Responding to a question about the possibility of selling more shares in Voyager, Pangilinan said: “I think there’s an effort to raise funding,” the newspaper wrote.
+Responding to a question about the possibility of selling more shares in Voyager Innovations, Pangilinan said: “I think there’s an effort to raise funding,” the newspaper wrote.

 The Philippines company’s mobile unit Smart Communications had a 43 per cent market share by subscribers at end-September.Subscribe to our daily newsletter Back